ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2022/2022-10-16-paper-neurips-presentation.md

 - [BiliBili](https://www.bilibili.com/video/BV1Ee411V7Fy): For Chinese users behind the WALL!
 - [SlidesLive](https://recorder-v3.slideslive.com/#/share?share=71681&s=f4a2dc28-6a21-44aa-aea0-ee7a7d018ef4): This is actually the official platform of video presentations at NeurIPS.
 Sadly, because of a technical issue of SlidesLive, their site is only accessible using Chrome as the browser...

+Oh!
+By the way, our camera-ready version of the final paper is now available on [ArXiv](https://arxiv.org/abs/2206.01451).
+Feel free to check it out as well!

 ## Transcription